August 16, 2021 / 5 minute read

 So, to maximize your vehicles’ value at auction, you need to be thinking about it right from the purchase period, all the way through to selling time.

-We’re going to detail four steps you can take to get your vehicles ready for auction and to make sure you get the highest possible returns.
-(If you have trucks in your fleet, be sure to also read: The Best Kept Secret to Increasing Fleet Pickup Truck Value.)
+In this blog, we’ll detail four steps you can take to get your vehicles ready for auction and to make sure you get the highest possible returns.

 1. The Purchase Period: Invest to Impress